QualitEye: Public and Privacy-preserving Gaze Data Quality Verification: Discussion

-\paragraph{Limitations and future work} In this paper, we mainly focus on gaze angles and head poses as they are the most common labels in gaze-based datasets.
-Although no prior work has investigated this problem, we hypothesize that the gaze data quality can further be enhanced through diversity and inclusion.
-For example, further information (e.g. illumination conditions \cite{jiang2023nerffacelighting}) can be disentangled from the appearance to extend \methodName.
-In addition, we focus exclusively on gaze-related tasks involving image data, recognizing that tasks in other data modalities (e.g., scanpaths or videos) also present rich and valuable opportunities for deep learning research.
-However, these modalities often require specialized deep learning models and privacy assumptions (e.g., temporal correlations) tailored to their unique characteristics and challenges.
-Furthermore, we presented a two-party computation (2PC) protocol; however, in general, 2PC protocols can be extended to multi-party computation (MPC) protocols and the gaze data quality verification can be improved with more data sources to reduce errors further.
-Moreover, \methodName~assumes a semi-honest setup -- a common assumption in the security literature for newly developed problems.
-However, stronger security guarantees \cite{pinkas2020psi} can be achieved under the malicious setup (with different efficiency tradeoffs).
+\paragraph{\textbf{Limitations and future work}} We focus on gaze angles and head poses, as they are the most commonly available labels in gaze-based datasets.
+While this problem has not been previously studied, we hypothesise that gaze data quality verification can be further improved by disentangling additional factors, such as illumination conditions \cite{jiang2023nerffacelighting}.
+We restrict our scope to image-based gaze tasks, noting that other modalities (e.g., scanpaths or videos) require specialised models and privacy assumptions due to temporal dependencies.
+Although we present a two-party computation (2PC) protocol, it can be extended to multi-party computation (MPC), where incorporating additional data sources may further reduce verification errors.
+Finally, \methodName~assumes a semi-honest threat model\footnote{The semi-honest model aligns with our intended deployment in collaborative research and data-sharing settings where parties (e.g., research groups or dataset providers) are expected to follow the protocol but may attempt to infer additional information from exchanged messages, without manipulation.}; stronger security guarantees under malicious adversaries are possible, eliminating collision and evasion attacks, albeit reduced efficiency \cite{pinkas2020psi}.